-

 ■ Related links:

-Read more>>[イベント情報]November 14, 2022(Mon)The International Joint Digital Archiving Center for Japanese Art and Culture (ARC-iJAC), Art Research Center, Ritsumeikan University, presents:
+[イベント情報]November 27, 2023(Mon)The International Joint Digital Archiving Center for Japanese Art and Culture (ARC-iJAC),

 <Tutor guidance provided>

-This training course will be conducted online using the ARC databases of early Japanese books, ukiyo-e and old documents, as well as the ARC Kuzushiji Transcription Support and Archiving System, allowing participants to practice reading kuzushiji anytime, anywhere, and at their own pace.
+This training course will be conducted online using the ARC databases of early Japanese books, ukiyo-e, and old documents, as well as the ARC Kuzushiji Transcription Support and Archiving System, allowing participants to practice reading kuzushiji anytime, anywhere, and at their own pace.
 Features include an AI-enabled function to read kuzushiji and online guidance provided by experienced tutors.

 Participation is free of charge.